 We present the University of Plymouth's Immersive Vision Theatre, a planetarium reborn as a transdisciplinary instrument for creating and exploring science and art.

 Come and witness our most popular show 'The Cosmic Perspective', a live and interactive demonstration with Luke Christison, tracking the frontiers of cosmic discovery and understanding.

 A journey from Earth to the edge of the Observable Universe while exploring the wonders in between, from our detailed solar system to the mapping of distant galaxies.
 Your view of our world will never be the same again.

 Find out more

-Tour: Plymouth University Marine Building and Labs with Elaine Budd
+Tour: University of Plymouth Marine Building and Labs with Elaine Budd

-Opened in October 2012, Plymouth University’s £19 million Marine Building is an unmatched facility for testing marine renewable energy solutions and helping the world adapt to climate change.
+Opened in October 2012, the University of Plymouth's £19 million Marine Building is an unmatched facility for testing marine renewable energy solutions and helping the world adapt to climate change.